lynshi/blog/content/posts/gossip-glomers-3ac.md

 My code for Part C is in [`internal/broadcast/3c.go`](https://github.com/lynshi/gossip-glomers/blob/main/internal/broadcast/3c.go).

 <!--- Footnotes -->
-[^0]: Note that nodes never crash, so we don't have to worry about persisting data to disk.
+[^0]: Note that nodes never crash so we don't have to worry about persisting data to disk.
 [^1]: [maelstrom challenge: request to implement topology and then ignore it is very confusing.](https://community.fly.io/t/maelstrom-challenge-request-to-implement-topology-and-then-ignore-it-is-very-confusing/11337)
 [^2]: This is relevant for later challenges, where efficiency requirements mean you can't have a node talk to every other node.
 [^3]: Go doesn't have sets, so a `map[int]interface{}` is a workaround for creating a set of integers as the value in each key-value pair is ignored and usually set to `nil`.